Antelope Valley of the California High Desert AVA: Climate

 III.
 Most mountainous areas surrounding the Antelope Valley are not assigned to a Winkler climate region because they are too cold to support commercial viticulture.
+The USDA plant hardiness zone range is 8a to 9a.

 Soils

 Antelope Valley viticultural area lies on the western rim of an old alluvial basin with interior drainage by intermittent and ephemeral streams.
 The boundary line closely follows the highest elevations of the alluvial fans and terraces of the basin.
 The soils in the Antelope Valley formed in alluvium weathered from granite and other rocks in the surrounding mountains.
 The soils are: very deep loamy fine sand to loam and silty clay; well drained and well aerated in the root zone; and mineral rich with low to moderate fertility.
 The available water capacity ranges from 5 to 12 in.
 The predominant soils in the viticultural area are the Hesperia-Rosamond-Cajon, Adelanto, Arizo, and Hanford-Ramona-Greenfield associations.
 These soils formed in alluvium derived from granitic rock on alluvial fans and terraces.
 Generally, they vary in drainage, slope, elevation, and natural vegetation.
 The Hesperia-Rosamond-Cajon association consists of moderately well drained to excessively drained soils on 0 to 15 percent slopes.
 Elevations range from 2400 to 2900 ft.
 Natural vegetation includes annual grasses, forbs (wild flowers), Joshua tree, Mormon tea, rabbit brush, and large sagebrush.

 The Adelanto association consists of well drained soils on 0 to 5 percent slopes.
 Elevations range from 2450 to 2800 ft.
 Natural vegetation consists of annual grasses and forbs and in some areas desert stipa, sagebrush, creosote bush, Joshua tree, and juniper.
 The Arizo association consists of excessively well drained soils on 0 to 5 percent slopes.
 Elevations range from 2950 to 3100 ft.
 Natural vegetation includes annual grasses, forbs, creosote bush, Mormon tea, and rabbit brush.